zhiming99/rpc-frmwrk/README.md

 11. `Streaming support to provide double-direction stream transfer`

 ---
+[`Sat Feb 16 17:35:54 CST 2019`]
+1. `OpenRemotePort` is done now.
+The CDBusProxyPdo and CDBusProxyFdo are found lack of the `online/offline` handler for both remote server and remote module, and need to add some code next week.
+And after that, we can move on to debug `EnableEvent` related stuffs.

 [`Thu Feb 07 21:17:48 CST 2019`]
 1. Still debugging the CRpcRouter.
 The `OpenRemotePort` is almost completed now.
 And there still need a disconnection handler on the `reqfwdr` side to clean up the context for the unexpectedly disconnected proxy.